dougeby/IntuneDocs/intune/compliance-policy-create-mac-os.md

 - **Simple passwords**: Set to **Block** so users can't create simple passwords, such as **1234** or **1111**.
 Set to **Not configured** to let users create passwords like **1234** or **1111**.
 - **Minimum password length**: Enter the minimum number of digits or characters that the password must have.
 - **Password type**: Choose if a password should have only **Numeric** characters, or if there should be a mix of numbers and other characters (**Alphanumeric**).
-- **Number of non-alphanumeric characters in password**: Enter the minimum number of special characters (&, #, %, !, and so on) that must included in the password.
+- **Number of non-alphanumeric characters in password**: Enter the minimum number of special characters (&, #, %, !, and so on) that must be included in the password.

     Setting a higher number requires the user to create a password that is more complex.

 - **Maximum minutes of inactivity before password is required**: Enter the idle time before the user must reenter their password.
 - **Password expiration (days)**: Select the number of days before the password expires, and they must create a new one.
-- **Number of previous passwords to prevent reuse**: Enter the number of previously-used passwords that cannot be used.
+- **Number of previous passwords to prevent reuse**: Enter the number of previously used passwords that cannot be used.

 	> [!IMPORTANT]
 	> When the password requirement is changed on a macOS device, it doesn’t take effect until the next time the user changes their password.
 For example, if you set the password length restriction to eight digits, and the macOS device currently has a six digits password, then the device remains compliant until the next time the user updates their password on the device.

 ### Encryption

-- **Encryption of data storage on a device**: Set this to **Require** so data storage on devices is encrypted.
+- **Encryption of data storage on a device**: Choose **Require** to encrypt data storage on your devices.

 ## Assign user groups